kadolor/wvs/README.md

 ## What can you do with WVS?

-WVS creates Dimensional Data :TM:, amplifying the value in flat data sources to create engaging geospatial images.
+WVS creates Dimensional Data ™️:, amplifying the value in flat data sources to create engaging geospatial images.

 ## Get Started